 I happened to get married to my coworker, Janet, in the Philippines, who got us for her PhD studies to Virginia, USA.
 After one year, I felt terrible, even if Virginia was quite nice, too.
 I found out why: I didn't have a carnivorous plant collection.
 So I started again, this time heavily specialized on tropical pitcher-plants.
 Also pitcher-plants.com was registered in 2004.

 Since the Philippines seems to be the most suitable country for a Nepenthophile like me, we settled down here after her studies.
 Thanks to CITES, I had to sell all plants before moving... :-(

 After some odyssey of living in a condo in downtown Manila, a house in Laguna, and a HDB flat in Singapore, we finally decided to put a base in a more plant (and human) friendly climate.
 We moved in 2006 once more, this time to an intermediate location at 700 meter altitude in Bukidnon Province on the island of Mindanao.

-2009 is our official commercial launch as the 'Pitcher Plant Farm', and aside from the initial importing from the major global carnivorous plant nurseries, we have the luxury and space (1 ha) to do our own mass propagation and rely less and less on importing, thus making thousands of artificially propagated carnivorous plants available to the Filipino people at affordable prices, delivered straight to their homes.
+2009 is our official commercial launch as the 'Pitcher Plant Farm', and aside from the initial importing from the major global carnivorous plant nurseries, we have the luxury and space (1.7 ha) to do our own mass propagation and rely less and less on importing, thus making thousands of artificially propagated carnivorous plants available to the Filipino people at affordable prices, delivered straight to their homes.
 Propagating them locally, makes them much sturdier and well adapted to the Philippine conditions.
 Plus, what survives with us has a good chance of surviving in Manila or other large cities where most of our customers are located.
 Since 2017 we are closely tied with DENR as a registered wildlife farm.

-Photography on this site is mostly done with a Panasonic Lumix DMC FZ7, with a Leica DC Vario-Elmarit 1:2.8-3.3/6-72 ASPH lens.
-Unlike other websites, you will find new images every few weeks, actually you can witness our plants grow.
+Photography on this site is mostly done with a Panasonic Lumix DMC FZ7, with a Leica DC Vario-Elmarit 1:2.8-3.3/6-72 ASPH lens, later with a Nikon DSLR 5200 or (don't tell anyone!) with the excellent camera of my China made Cherry Mobile phone.
 All software used is non-commercial open source: The latest (or next) Ubuntu Linux, GIMP photo editor, Phatch photo batch processor.